I2PC/docs/docs/Installation/InstallationNotes/index.rst

 - a/ Rename the problematic file "libstdc++.so.6" located on a enviroment

 - b/ Link the problematic file "libstdc++.so.6" located on a enviroment
 - c/ Reinstall the library libstdcxx on the base enviroment of Conda ``conda install -c conda-forge libstdcxx-ng``

-- d/ Add the path of the conda lib in the LD_LIBRARY_PATH to avoid that the new Cmake tries to read older \*.so files.
-Write the next line in the .bashrc
+- d/ Add the path of the conda lib in the LD_LIBRARY_PATH to avoid that the new Cmaketries to read older \*.so files.
+Write the next line in the .bashrcfile:
-file:

 ``export LD_LIBRARY_PATH=/usr/lib/x86_64-linux-gnu/:$LD_LIBRARY_PATH``